JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 # Your Podcasts
-As a
-I want to
-  so that I can
+As a logged-in user, I want to be able to keep track of and view my currently filiterd podcasts so that I can be organized.

   * ### Questions